 A key component of PSEG Long Island's ability to successfully implement its ERP is the readiness of its employees to respond to an outage emergency.
 All PSEG Long Island employees are assigned a specific storm restoration assignment that they are required to fulfill when emergency conditions dictate.
-While many PSEG Long Island employees currently play a role in daily operations functioning in traditional roles, others are shifted from their normal function to their storm support (non-traditional) role.
+While many PSEG Long Island employees currently play a role in daily operations, functioning in traditional roles, others are shifted from their regular function to their storm assignment, functioning in non-traditional roles.
 These additional personnel resources help PSEG Long Island to better manage and respond to widespread outages and other system emergencies.

 Storm assignments center on PSEG Long Island's three main emergency focus areas: Operations, Communications, and Logistics.
-Training is conducted on key storm restoration assignments throughout the year, with drills and exercises utilized to practice storm assignments.
-Please refer to Chapter 18 for more information on training, drills, and exercises.
+Training is provided at various times during the year to key storm personnel with non-traditional restoration assignments.
+Exercises are utilized to practice storm assignments and reinforce what is taught in training.
+Please refer to Chapter 20 for more information on training, drills, and exercises.

-PSEG Long Island's EP Department is responsible for administering and maintaining the readiness of personnel and tracking assignments through the company's storm assignment database, throughout the year.
-Upon hiring, all employees are provided a storm restoration assignment.
-These roles are determined by the employee's current functional skill set and PSEG Long Island's storm restoration needs.
-Where allowable, considerations are also given to the employees work or home location.
+PSEG Long Island's EP Department is responsible for administering and maintaining the readiness of personnel and tracking assignments through the company's emergency restoration assignment database, throughout the year.
+Upon hiring, all employees who are available for an emergency restoration assignment (non-traditional role individuals) are provided a storm restoration assignment; those who are available but are not immediately given a specific assignment, are placed in a "Manpower Pool", pending a permanent assignment.
+These assignments are determined by the employee's current functional skill set and PSEG Long Island's storm restoration needs.
+Where allowable, considerations are also given to the proximity of the assignment to the employees divisional work location or home.
 Efforts are also made to align roles to the skill sets of assigned personnel, when possible.

 Employees or their direct supervisors are notified, via e-mail and/or telephone, of their assigned restoration roles.
-The EP Department ensures employees are aware of their emergency assignment, responsibilities, and corresponding assigned restoration location.
+The EP Department ensures employees are aware of their emergency assignment, responsibilities, and corresponding assigned restoration location, along with any other information that is pertinent, such as scheduled training or exercises.
+These notifications can occur at any time, but are usually conducted just prior to annual refresher training and/or annual exercises.
 The EP Department also regularly verifies the required staffing levels for restoration efforts and adjusts manpower, as necessary.